 While this is a comprehensive video, there is a lot more information below about Casper Essential.

 Casper designed the Essential mattress to be affordable, but also a good value, all things considered.
-Keep in mind that this mattress is only 8.5” thick, and not meant for heavier individuals.
-So, part of what makes it more affordable is that you’re literally buying less mattress.
-As such, we think it’s meant more for guest bedrooms, kids rooms, college dorms, millennials, and anyone that’s working with a tighter budget.
+Keep in mind that this is an all-foam mattress so it’s not really designed for heavier individuals.
+We actually think it’s meant more for guest bedrooms, kids rooms, college dorms, millennials, and anyone that’s working with a tighter budget.
 Here’s a pricing breakdown by size:

 Unfortunately, Casper doesn’t normally offer coupon codes or special promos on the Essential mattress, probably because it’s already a discount mattress.
 You also have the option to add pillows, sheets, and bed frames to add on to your mattress purchase, which is convenient if you’re looking for a completely new bed set up.
 You can click here to check current offers and promotions on Casper’s website.